subsetpark/pantagruel/README.md

 certain constraints about exhaustiveness and form while still allowing the author to be as lazy and hand-wavy as they want if they decide it's not important to be more specific.
-There might be a value in forcing ambiguity into sentences like 'There is a function *F* (and I won't say anything else about it)' rather than 'When the program is finished, all mailboxes should be empty'.
+There might be a value in forcing ambiguity into sentences like 'There is a function *f* (and I won't say anything else about it)' rather than 'When the program is finished, all mailboxes should be empty'.